Painting a brick house maybe is the best way to add some freshness to your own home and boost the curb appeal.

-Keep in mind that if you ask the painters to do some extra exterior work at the same time, that will produce additional costs.
+Keep in mind that asking the painters to do some extra exterior work simultaneously will produce additional costs.

 Professionals charge by square foot rather than by hour because that gives them more insight into the total exterior painting cost and the cost of materials and labor.

-Labor cost for exterior walls is much higher compared to the painting of interior walls because interior walls need fewer coats, usually, two coats of paint, while exterior painting requires weatherproofing and durability.
-This is very important while painting brick because of its porous surface and absorption ability.
+Labor cost for exterior walls is much higher compared to the painting of interior walls because interior walls need fewer coats, usually two coats of paint.
+In contrast, exterior painting requires weatherproofing and durability.
+This is important while painting brick because of its porous surface and absorption ability.

 Average Cost to Paint a Brick House if You DIY

 If you want to DIY this project it will be less expensive than hiring a painting contractor, but there are some other painting costs that you wouldn’t have to pay if you are not DIY.

 This includes things such as drop cloths, painter’s tape, paint sprayers, paintbrushes, or rollers, paint trays, and safety equipment.
 On the other hand, if you already have this thing in your garage, you will have to pay only for the paint you will need for the job.

 Average Cost of The Items Needed

 Just a brief guide to the average prices of the tools and materials that you will need so you can make a rough estimate of the budget you will need: